 - 1) Inflation Protection The Workers' Compensation Board's income replacement benefits will be indexed effective January 1, 2000, and thus will continue to grow year after year. - 2) Liquidity Requirement The Workers' Compensation Board can have a significant need for cash as payment of benefits to injured workers begins as soon as the award has been made.
-It is anticipated that these liquidity requirements are generally facilitated by the operational cash flows of the Workers' Compensation Board.
+These liquidity requirements are generally facilitated by the operational cash flows of the Workers' Compensation Board.
 As a result, the fund has an above average tolerance for illiquidity.